 Search for accommodation for your next getaway using Booking.Com and any commissions earned will help keep this website running.

-VanDusen Botanical Gardens Harvest Days – weekends from end of September to middle of October
+VanDusen Botanical Gardens Harvest Days – weekends from end of September to the middle of October

 Celebrate the beautiful fall colours at VanDusen Botanical Gardens with an autumn stroll during Harvest Days.
 There are great activities and photo opportunities for the entire family.
 Enjoy live entertainment, a fall-inspired craft section for kids and a scarecrow-themed hedge maze.
 Tasty treats are available for purchase from vendors.